aineko-dev/aineko-plugins/docs/index.md

 ## Adding Dependencies

 To add a plugin to your pipeline, you need to install it as a dependency.
 If you already have an Aineko project, you can add the plugin by executing `poetry add aineko-plugins-plugin-name`.
-For example to add the `fastapi-server` node, you would run `poetry add aineko-plugins-fastapi-server`.
+For example to add the `fastapi-server` node, you would run `poetry add aineko-plugins-nodes-fastapi-server`.

 ## Reference in Pipeline Configuration